learn-co-curriculum/cartoon-collections/TUTORIAL.md

 ### `#long_planteer_calls`

-This method should return any calls that are longer than 4 characters.
+This method should return `true` if there are any calls that are longer than 4 characters, otherwise it should return `false`.
+We can use Ruby's `any?` method to accomplish this.

 ```ruby
 def long_planteer_calls(planeteer_calls)